Food Safety Supervisor requirements

 Food laws in NSW require certain food businesses in the hospitality and retail food service sector to appoint at least one trained Food Safety Supervisor (FSS).

 These requirements are to help safeguard NSW consumers from foodborne illness.
-Impacted business will need to appoint an FSS and notify the relevent enforcement agency (usually the local council).
+Impacted business will need to appoint an FSS and notify the relevent enforcement agency (usually Council).
 The FSS must be trained by a Registered Training Organisation (RTO) approved by the NSW Food Authority.
 To find your closest RTO click here.

-All Food Businesses trading within the Local Government Area must register with Armidale Regional Council and provide their business details (ABN / Sole trader information) This is a requirement under the Food Act 2003 and this information is used to create a License Register of all Food Premises in the Area.
+All food businesses trading within the Local Government Area must register with Armidale Regional Council and provide their business details (ABN / Sole trader information).
+This is a requirement under the Food Act 2003 and this information is used to create a License Register of all food premises in the area.
 Penalties apply under the Food Act 2003 for failing to Notify Council of conducting a food business.
-Please see the Update to Licensed Premises Form.
-(PDF 276.2KB)
+Please see the Licensed Premises form on Council's forms page.

 Food safety training